Feature Races at The Meadows

 Silver Chief Classic

 The Silver Chief Classic is known as the Derby of Greyhound Racing.
-Champions include Plunder Road, Black Diro, Satan’s Legend, Tempix, Chariot Supreme, Ginger, Light of Fire and Awesome Assassin.
+Champions include Plunder Road, Black Diro, Satan’s Legend, Tempix, Chariot Supreme, Ginger, Light of Fire and Awesome Assassin and more recently the likes of Simon Told Helen & Amron Boy.
 Many winners have gone on to produce sons who have also won the Classic.
-In 2012 leading Victorian trainer Jason Thompson made it five winners of the time honoured event when outsider Godsend saluted.
-Jason's record is a long way in front of any other trainers.

 Hume Cup